Enriched categories as a free cocompletion: Preliminaries

-Since $\V$ is monoidal, the objects, 1-cells, and 2-cells appearing in our string diagrams will generally be built using the tensor product $\otimes$.
-For conciseness, in string diagrams we usually omit the symbol $\otimes$, writing the tensor product as juxtaposition.
-We notate the structural 1-cells $\mathfrak a, \mathfrak l, \mathfrak r$ and 2-cells $\pi, \nu, \lambda, \rho$ explicitly, and we use string crossings to notate pseudonaturality constraint 2-cells, and also instances of the pseudofunctoriality of $\otimes$ of the form $(f \otimes 1) \circ (1 \otimes g) \cong (1 \otimes g) \circ (f \otimes 1)$ (the interchange isomorphisms).
-We notate instances of pseudofunctoriality of $\otimes$ of the form $f \otimes g \cong (f \otimes 1) \circ (1 \otimes g)$ and $(f \otimes 1) \circ (1 \otimes g) \cong f \otimes g$ by string splittings and joinings, respectively.
-To avoid clutter, where such joinings and splittings occur to the extreme left or right of a diagram, we may choose to omit them; this means that the displayed $2$-cell will have an invalid domain or codomain $1$-cell, but no confusion should arise, since the correct diagram may be readily constructed by reappending the omitted joinings or splittings.
+We notate instances of these two $2$-cells and their inverses by string splittings and joinings:

+To avoid clutter, where joinings and splittings occur to the extreme left or right of a diagram, we may choose to omit them; this means that the displayed $2$-cell will have an invalid domain or codomain $1$-cell, but no confusion should arise, since the correct diagram may be readily constructed by reappending the omitted joinings or splittings.
+Furthermore, we notate instances of the composite $2$-cell $(f \otimes 1) \circ (1 \otimes g) \Rightarrow (1 \otimes g) \circ (f \otimes 1)$ and its inverse again by string crossings, where we now decide (arbitrarily) to keep the string labelled by $f \otimes 1$ uppermost, as in: